ChrisJabb21/Incident-handlers-journal-example-template/README.md

 # Incident-handlers-journal-example-template
 A template for an incident handler's journal template.
 Entries were created as part of exercises for coursework on the Coursera Google Cybersecurity Professional certificate track.
-Included are my answers and analysis for the course using the incident handler template provide to conduct mock analysis work.

 ## Incident Details